-- Spinal laminectomy (also known as spinal decompression) Laminectomy is performed when spinal stenosis causes a narrowing of the spinal canal that causes pain, numbness or weakness.
-The surgeon removes part or all of the vertebral bone (lamina) to relieve compression of the spinal cord or the nerve roots to remove pressure on the nerves.
-Reported outcomes vary, but the American Academy of Orthopaedic Surgeons estimates that 80% of such surgeries are successful.
+- Spinal laminectomy Laminectomy (sometimes called decompression) is performed when spinal stenosis causes a narrowing of the spinal canal that causes pain, numbness or weakness.
+The surgeon removes part or all of the vertebral bone (lamina) to relieve compression of the spinal cord and remove pressure on the nerves.
+Reported outcomes vary, but a 2016 study in Frontiers in Surgery reports that about 64% of such surgeries are successful.

 For More Information

 - American Physical Therapy Association